Types of Aid

 Washington and Lee awards both merit-based and need-based aid.
 All W&L merit scholarships are awarded through The Johnson Scholarship program.
 Washington and Lee University also provides generous need based grants to student's whose families demonstrate financial need.
 Eligibility for these grants is based on an assessment of the family's income and assets.

 - The Johnson Scholarship

 - Washington and Lee Grants

 - The QuestBridge Scholarship

 Students who qualify for federal and/or state grants can use those awards at Washington and Lee.
 The grants will be incorporated into the need-based package provided by W&L.

 - Federal Grants

-- State Grants - Virginia, Pennsylvania, and Rhode Island award grants to residents of their states which can be used at Washington and Lee
+- State Grants - Virginia and Pennsylvania award grants to residents of their states which can be used at Washington and Lee

 Washington and Lee offers a comprehensive student employment program which allows students to use funds earned from work to help meet their educational costs.